cloudflare/cloudflare-docs/content/reference-architecture/architectures/load-balancing.md

 ![DNS-only load balancers can respond to DNS requests with one or many IP addresses](/images/reference-architecture/load-balancing-reference-architecture-images/lb-ref-arch-27.png "Figure 27: How weight affects the DNS response from a DNS-only load balancer")

 Please note that DNS-only load balancers have a few limitations compared to proxied load balancers:
-* The load balancer no longer hides the origin’s IP address from the client as it is sent back to the client directly.
+* The load balancer no longer hides the origin's IP address from the client as it is sent back to the client directly.
 * They do not have the built-in layer 7 stack services mentioned in the previous model; i.e., DNS-only load balancers do not include caching, WAF, DDoS protection, or Zero Trust support.
 * Session affinity is limited to `ip_cookie`, which will select an origin deterministically and then map that origin to the client IP address for all subsequent requests.
 * Finally, because connections are not proxied through the load balancer for DNS only, certain steering methods will not work either.
 For example, [LORS](#least-outstanding-requests-steering-lors) will not work since Cloudflare will not be aware of the connections to the origins.
 These steering methods will revert to random weighted steering.